Facebook Pixel Anthropology Major and Minor | Western Kentucky University

 Cultural anthropology is the study of the beliefs, practices, and institutions of contemporary human societies anywhere in the world.
 Cultural anthropologists use participant observation, interviewing, photography, videography, questionnaires, archival research, and other methods to document, describe, and explain human culture, including technology, subsistence, settlement, exchange, ethnicity, kinship, social organization, cosmology, religion, art, health care, and culture contact.

-Four-Year Degree Paths assist anthropology majors determine a timeline for completion of the degree program during a four-year time frame.
-Each path outlines the anticipated order in which a degree would typically be completed by showing appropriate timing and spacing of general education requirements, major courses, second major or minor courses, and electives.
-Because the Degree Path is simply a guide and might not apply to each student's individual situation, students should consult frequently with their anthropology advisors to ensure that all degree requirements are met.
+Finish in Four Plans assist anthropology majors determine a timeline for completion of the degree program during a four-year time frame.
+Each plan outlines the anticipated order in which a degree would typically be completed by showing appropriate timing and spacing of general education requirements, major courses, second major or minor courses, and electives.
+Because the Finish in Four Plan is simply a guide and might not apply to each student's individual situation, students should consult frequently with their anthropology advisors to ensure that all degree requirements are met.

 The process for declaring a Major or Minor in Anthropology is the same process as all other majors or minors at WKU.
 A change of major or minor can be completed online from TopNet.
 To locate this form on TopNet, go to Student Services, Student Records and then select the Change form.